RyanK53/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-# note, I used this (https://raw.githubusercontent.com/prof-rossetti/my-first-python-app/main/README.md) as an outline to create this README file
+# Note, I used this (https://raw.githubusercontent.com/prof-rossetti/my-first-python-app/main/README.md) as an outline to create this README file
 ## Prerequisites

   + Anaconda 3.7+